Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: structures on the frame bundle

 \section{$\gdois$ structures on the frame bundle $P_\pm$}

-Given the 4-manifold $M$ from previous sections, we consider another bundle with 3-dimensional fibres and canonical 2-forms.
-The principal $\SO(3)$-bundle $P_\pm$ of norm $\sqrt{2}$ orthogonal frames of $\Lambda^2_\pm T^*M$ described in section \ref{sec1:subtwo} can be furnished with many natural $\gdois$ structures.
+Given the oriented Riemannian 4-manifold $M$ from previous sections, we consider another fibre bundle, this time compact, with 3-dimen\-si\-o\-nal fibres and canonical 2-forms.
+The principal $\SO(3)$-bundle $P_\pm=P_\pm M$ of oriented norm $\sqrt{2}$ orthogonal frames of $\Lambda^2_\pm T^*M$, introduced in section \ref{sec1:subtwo}, may be endowed with a family of natural $\gdois$ structures.

-We continue to denote $\eta,\omega,\rho$, respectively, the tautological 2-form field and the connection 1-form and curvature 2-form fields of skew-symmetric matrices, all three globally defined on $P_\pm$.
-They are related by $\dx\eta=\eta\omega$ and $\rho=\dx\omega+\omega\omega$ and hence also by $\eta\rho=0$, cf. (\ref{cartan2}).
-One might recall these equations arise from the frame bundle of the cotangent bundle of $M$ and its sections, which we now disregard.
-But indeed the resulting $\omega$ is the same for every coframe of $M$ which induces a given $\pm$-dual 2-forms coframe.
+We continue to denote by $\eta=(e^1,e^2,e^3)$ the tautological 2-form field and by $\omega,\rho$ the, respectively, connection 1-form and curvature 2-form fields of $\sol(3)$ matrices, all three globally defined on the total space $P_\pm M$.
+They are related by $\dx\eta=\eta\omega$ and $\rho=\dx\omega+\omega\omega$ and hence also by $\eta\rho=0$, cf. Proposition \ref{cartan2eBianchi2erho}.
+One might recall these equations arise equivariantly from the frame bundle of the cotangent bundle of $M$ and its sections, which we now disregard.
+Indeed $\omega$ is a connection 1-form and has the same value for every coframe of $M$ which induces a given self-dual or anti-self-dual 2-forms coframe.